Five & Dime 5K/10K Road Race

 Why is there limited numbers of registrations?

-We want to make the return to in-person events special, so for the first time, we have Finisher medals for everyone.
-As we know you want to wear that proudly immediately after the run, we need to pre-order.
+Limited participation due to the event specific finisher medals we have for participants.
 Our limits are based on expected numbers from previous years, and these custom medals need to be ordered well in advance.
-The total capacity across all options are 150 5K runners and 100 10k runners.
+The total capacity across all options are 130 5K runners and 85 10k runners.
 Dual event participants decrement from those totals.

 Is there a different Finisher medal for the Five and Dime?